CovidCountyData/covidcountydata.py/README.md

 The example below loads just demographic information for Travis County in Texas.

 Notice that we can select a particular geography by specifying the fips code.
-We can do similar things for any of they keys listed previously.
+We can do similar things for any of the keys listed previously.

 ```python
 c = ccd.Client()